 Mechanical Fitters play a pivotal role in various sectors.
 They are predominantly found in:

 The distribution across industries showcases the versatility and indispensability of Mechanical Fitters.
-Their skills are crucial across multiple sectors, emphasising their role in maintaining the operational efficiency of enterprises.
+Their skills are crucial across multiple sectors, emphasizing their role in maintaining the operational efficiency of enterprises.

 4. Geographical Distribution